JosephShamoon99/Managing-Accounts-With-Active-Directory-/README.md

 <img width="788" height="624" alt="Snapshot 62" src="https://github.com/user-attachments/assets/d6920fde-32c3-4608-ae7f-ee160d2bed85" />
 </p>
 <p>
-With our lockout policy now in place, let's lockout one of our users accounts on purpose to see how we can unlock their account.
-This is a very common problem in the help desk.
-Pick any account from the _EMPLOYEES OU and try to login to client
-1 with the wrong password more than 5 times.
+With our Lockout Policy now in place, let's lockout one of our users on purpose to see how we can unlock their account.
+This is a very common problem at the help desk.
+Pick any account from the _EMPLOYEES OU and try to log in to our client with the wrong password more than 5 times.
 You should get a notification saying this account is now locked out.
-Login into DC-1 with the jane account and go active directory users and computers and navigate to _EMPLOYEEES OU.
-You can find the account more easily by right clicking the _EMPOLYEE OU, click find and type in the user's account username.
-Click on the account and select the account tab.
+Log in to the domain controller with the Jane Doe account and go Active Directory Users and Computers and navigate to _EMPLOYEEES OU.
+You can find the account more easily by right clicking the _EMPOLYEE OU, click "find" and type in the user's username.
+Click on the account and select the Account tab.
 Check the box to unlock the account.
-You should be able to login to client 1 with the account now.
-You can also reset a user's password by right licking it and selecting a new password.
-You can also unlock an account there as well.
-You should be able to login to client 1 with that account now.
+You should be able to log in to our client with the account now.
+You can also reset a user's password by right clicking their account and selecting New Password.
+You can also unlock their account there as well.
 </p>
 <br />